-The total number of shares of capital stock which the Corporation shall have authority to issue is two hundred and fifty-five million (255,000,000), of which (i) two hundred and fifty million (250,000,000) shares shall be a class designated as common stock, par value \$0.01 per share (the "Common Stock"), and (ii) five million (5,000,000) shares shall be a class designated as undesignated preferred stock, par value \$0.01 per share (the "Undesignated Preferred Stock").
+The total number of shares of capital stock which the Corporation shall have authority to issue is two hundred and fiftyfive million (255,000,000), of which (i) two hundred and fifty million (250,000,000) shares shall be a class designated as common stock, par value \$0.01 per share (the "Common Stock"), and (ii) five million (5,000,000) shares shall be a class designated as undesignated preferred stock, par value \$0.01 per share (the "Undesignated Preferred Stock").

 The remaining text of Article IV of the Certificate of Incorporation will remain unchanged.
-This summary does not purport to be complete and is qualified in its entirety by the provisions of the proposed amended and restated Certificate of Incorporation, a copy of which is attached hereto as Appendix A. For a complete description of our capital stock, you should refer to the Certificate of Incorporation and to the applicable provisions of Delaware law.
+This summary does not purport to be complete and is qualified in its entirety by the full text of the proposed amendment, a copy of which is attached hereto as Appendix A. For a complete description of our capital stock, you should refer to the Certificate of Incorporation and to the applicable provisions of Delaware law.